AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 **Aspect: How filtering is applied:**

 * **Alternative 1 (current choice):** Use JavaFX FilteredList with predicates.
     * Pros: Efficient, leverages JavaFX's built-in filtering mechanism.
-Automatic UI updates when filter changes.
-Clean separation of filtering logic through predicate classes.
+Automatically updates the UI when filter changes.
+Clean separation of filtering logic through predicate classes (`MatchingSubjectPredicate`, `MatchingLevelPredicate`, and `MatchingPricePredicate`).
-  * Cons: Filter is stateless - each new find command replaces the previous filter completely.
+    * Cons: Filter is stateless – each new find command replaces the previous filter completely.

 * **Alternative 2:** Maintain a separate filtered copy of the person list.
-  * Pros: More control over the filtering process.
-Could potentially support multiple simultaneous filters.
+    * Pros: Provides more control over the filtering process.
+Could potentially support multiple simultaneous filters (e.g., by subject and price together).
     * Cons: More complex implementation.
-Need to manually sync filtered list with source list when data changes.
-Higher memory usage.
+Requires manual synchronization with the main list when data changes.
+Increases memory usage due to duplicate lists.

-**Aspect: How to handle empty results:**

-* **Alternative 1 (current choice):** Display appropriate message, keep filter applied.
-    * Pros: User understands why list is empty.
-Clear feedback on search outcome.
-    * Cons: User must execute `list` to see full list again.

-* **Alternative 2:** Automatically reset to full list when no results found.
-    * Pros: User always sees something in the list.
-    * Cons: Confusing user experience - unclear whether search executed successfully or was ignored.
+---

 ### \[Proposed\] Match/Unmatch Feature